skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Initiate/Week3.md

 ### Put your RACI into practice
 Share your RACI chart with your sponsors and stakeholders to get buy-in and sign-off.
 When you get stakeholder buy-in, you will be able to set clear expectations for your team and ensure that everyone is aligned on their responsibilities.

+## Why projects fail
+Some common problems:
+* Unrealistic expectations (don't commit to firm dates when initiating the project)
+* Miscommunication
+* Lack of resources
+* Scope creep